top of page

-Part memoir and part philosophical exploration, the book examines how modern culture has shaped our relationship with nature—and how reconnecting with the natural world may help restore both ecological and emotional balance.
+Part memoir and part philosophical exploration, the book examines how modern culture has shaped our relationship with nature.
+It also highlights how reconnecting with the natural world may help restore both ecological and emotional balance.

 Quick overview